codefresh-io/docs.codefresh.io/_docs/installation/gitops/shared-configuration.md

 {{site.data.callout.callout_tip}}
 **TIP**
-You can then monitor these applications in the GitOps Overview Dashboard, and drill down to each application in the GitOps Apps dashboard.
+You can then monitor these applications in the GitOps Apps dashboard, and drill down to each application in the GitOps Apps dashboard.
 {{site.data.callout.end}}